AdaCore/gnatstudio/docs/users_guide/searching.rst

     Search all files from the current project, defaulting to the root project if none.
-The currently selected project might be the one to which the source file belongs (if you're in an editor) or the selected project (if you're in the:guilabel:`Project` view).
+The currently selected project might be the one to which the source file belongs (if you are in an editor) or the selected project (if you are in the :guilabel:`Project` view).

   *Files From Runtime*